-Shinzo Abe’s Work Style Reform policy has been causing a stir in the Japanese labor market for the last few months.
-In his effort to curb dangerously long work hours and remove unequal pay gaps, he is also promoting labor flexibility by encouraging workers to take secondary jobs.
+Shinzo Abe’s Work Style Reform policy has also provided a small but viable safety net during these scary times.
+Originally implemented to curb dangerously long work hours and remove unequal pay gaps, the policy promoted labor flexibility by encouraging workers to take secondary jobs.

 In 2015, 5.3 million Japanese worked two jobs.
 In 2018, this number swelled to 7.4 million, or about 11% of the total workforce, according to Lancers Inc, one of Japan’s largest online freelancer job platforms.